Coherence Optimization and Best Complex Antipodal Spherical Codes: Numerical Evaluation

 \subsection{Evaluation of Integral Approximation}

-As mentioned before in Section~\ref{sec:Approx}, the time consuming numerical computation of the integral in~\eqref{eq:Integral} can be relaxed to the sum given in~\eqref{eq:SumApprox}.
-In order to evaluate the potential of this relaxation, we increased the number $K$ of points in the approximation for the constellations given in Table~\ref{tab:CoherenceTabXiLove}, and we plotted the best coherence out of ten runs in Fig.~\ref{fig:Approx}.
+As mentioned before in Section~\ref{sec:Approx}, the potentially time consuming numerical computation of the integral in~\eqref{eq:Integral} can be relaxed to the sum given in~\eqref{eq:SumApprox}.
+In order to evaluate the influence of numerical integration, we increased the number $K$ of points in the approximation for the constellations given in Table~\ref{tab:CoherenceTabXiLove}, and we plotted the best coherence out of ten runs in Fig.~\ref{fig:Approx}.

-It can be seen that the coherence converges with increasing $K$.
+The coherence converges with increasing $K$.
 Note that the convergence is not monotonic (cf. see $K=8$ in Fig.~\ref{fig:Approx} for $N=4, M=64$).
 This is caused by the point distribution on the unit circle implied by $K$.
-Since the gaps between the $K$ points influence the optimization and favor vector sets with increased or reduced coherence.
-The result of an optimization with a numerical integration is indicated by dotted lines.
+The gaps between the $K$ points favor vector sets with increased or reduced coherence.
+The result of an optimization with the QAG adaptive integration from the GSL is indicated by dotted lines for reference.
 For $K=22$, we examined the gained performance in more detail by Table~\ref{tab:Approx}.